 Exposure to departments in the SARB

-During the SARB GDP graduates will also attend courses at the SARB Academy for approximately 30 days.
+During the programme, graduates will attend courses at the SARB Academy for approximately 30 days.
 Courses include monetary policy, macroprudential policy and financial stability, bank supervision and regulation, financial markets and reserves management, currency issuance and management as well as personal and professional skills such as making presentations, impactful reporting, data analysis, teamwork, personal mastery and diplomacy.

-Graduates can also choose two of the following electives:
+Graduates can also choose from the following electives:

 Basic financial risk management